egeozgul/Smart-Motor-Driver/README.md

 This is the repository of the Smart Encoder Motor Driver.
 Powered by the robust STM32C0 microcontroller and equipped with a precision PID feedback control system, this driver is engineered to deliver optimized performance and reliability.

+Note that this github page is for presentation only, so the pcb design and sourcecode are currently not public.

 ## Key Features
 - **Voltage Compatibility:** Engineered to support up to 45 volts, accommodating a wide range of motor types.
 - **Ample Current Supply:** Capable of delivering up to 3 amps to ensure your motors operate at peak efficiency.